Taxis of Macau

 Taxicabs of Macau are a key part of public transport in Macau.
 There are approximately 700 cabs registered in Macau.

+History

+Due to concerns with the lack of sufficient taxis available, it was reported in 2023 that 500 taxis were being made available over the next eight years.

 Types

 There are two types of taxicabs in Macau, easily recognizable by their color patterns.
 They are: